ZedOps8/node.puppeteer-Webscraper/README.md

 <body>
     <h1>Web Scraping with Puppeteer</h1>

 <p>This code provides a basic example of web scraping using Puppeteer, a headless browser automation tool.
-Puppeteer allows you to programmatically interact with websites and extract data from web pages.</p>
+Puppeteer allows to programmatically interact with websites and extract data from web pages.</p>

 <h2>Prerequisites</h2>
     <ul>